 About Elaine Hayes

 Elaine was raised in a suburb of Montreal.
-Her family fostered two children, and she found refuge from the family turmoil in books borrowed from a church's basement library.
+Her family fostered two children, and she found refuge from the household turmoil in books borrowed from a church's basement library.

 Her first employment opportunity was a summer job in a Montreal hospital laundry, and that experience gave her a profound and long-lasting appreciation for both air conditioning and new linens.
 She subsequently attended O'Sullivan Business College, worked as a buyer's assistant for a major retailer, tutored adult students in Algebra and English Literature, and held positions in the Human Resources and Legal Departments of one of Canada's oldest transportation companies.
 She also owned and operated a children's clothing store.
 Currently, she is employed as an administrator in her family's tax consulting firm.